polarBearYap/danish-garbage-collection-iot-sys/README.md

 ## Technical Contribution

-1. As shown in the image below, the manual contains developer guide on how to develop a custom Greengrass component from a local virtual machine.
+1. As shown in the image below, the manual contains the developer guide on how to develop a custom Greengrass component from a local virtual machine.

 <img alt="Developer guide on developing custom Greengrass component" src="./picture/manual-guide-1.png" width="500">

-2. As shown in the image below, the manual also describes the best MQTT design patterns recommended by [AWS](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.html).
+2. As shown in the image below, the manual also describes the best MQTT design patterns as recommended by [AWS](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.html).

 <img alt="Developer guide on the MQTT best practices" src="./picture/manual-guide-2.png" width="500">